A Child of the Jago

 A Child of the Jago is an 1896 novel by Arthur Morrison.
+It recounts the brief life of Dicky Perrott, a child living in the "Old Jago", a fictionalisation of the Old Nichol slum in Bethnal Green.

 Background

 A bestseller in its time, it recounts the brief life of Dicky Perrott, a child growing up in the "Old Jago", a fictionalisation of the Old Nichol, a slum located between Shoreditch High Street and Bethnal Green Road in the East End of London.
-The late nineteenth century English novelist George Gissing, who read the novel on Christmas Day 1896, felt that it was "poor stuff".
+The late-nineteenth-century English novelist George Gissing, who read the novel on Christmas Day 1896, felt that it was "poor stuff".

 Synopsis

 The novel opens after midnight on a hot summer night, when many of the residents of the Jago, likened to “great rats”, prefer to sleep in the street to avoid the oppressive heat and stench of the closely packed houses.
 A man lured into a dwelling by a woman is brutally coshed, robbed and dragged unconscious into the street where others remove his boots.
 Dicky Perrott, 8 or 9 years old (the uncertainty is telling) makes his way home to the single room in which his family dwells, where he finds his mother, Hannah Perrott and flea-bitten baby sister, Looey, but only a crust of bread to eat.
 As dawn breaks his father, Josh Perrott, returns home with a club sticky with blood and hair, suggesting another robbery.

 Looking for cake and tea Dicky visits the East End Elevation Mission where well-intentioned middle-class ‘missionaries’ seek to educate and civilise.
 He dodges the young man on the door and takes the opportunity to steal a gold watch from a bishop.
 Returning home he proudly hands it to his father, who beats him for stealing but keeps the watch to sell for himself.

 Two families, the Ranns and the Learys, dominate the Jago, and one of their periodic violent confrontations breaks out.
 Sally Green, of the Leary clan, whose method of fighting is to hold down her opponent and chew viciously on the back of the neck, triumphs over the Rann's female champion, Nora Walsh, and proudly displays a bunch of her clotted hair as a trophy.
 Hannah Perrott, taking Looey out with her to buy food, is attacked by Sally Green and only rescued when Nora Walsh breaks a bottle and repeatedly stabs Sally in the face.
 Elsewhere there is a murder in the street when Fag Dawson is stabbed and the police descend in force on the Jago.
 Josh Perrott vows to fight Sally Green's brother, Billy Leary.

 Dicky encounters Aaron Weech, proprietor of a local coffee shop and a ‘fence’, a handler of stolen goods.
 Weech has heard about Dicky stealing the watch, and the punishment he received, and offers him coffee and cake.
 Weech suggests that in future Dicky should bring what he steals straight to him, and points out that Dicky is now in debt to him for the refreshments.